Biden claims 'mandate' while election vs. Trump remains undecided

 CLICK HERE FOR THE LATEST ELECTION RESULTS FROM FOX NEWS

-The Trump 2020 Campaign has already filed lawsuits in a number of states this week, seeking access to poll watching, as well as a federal lawsuit in Nevada urging officials to stop counting “illegal” ballots, claiming thousands of ballots were sent to non-residents and the deceased.
+The Trump re-election campaign has already filed lawsuits in a number of states this week, seeking access to poll watching, as well as a federal lawsuit in Nevada urging officials to stop counting “illegal” ballots, claiming thousands of ballots were sent to non-residents and the deceased.

 They’ve also requested a recount in Wisconsin, which has been called for Biden but where the former vice president holds a razor-thin margin over Trump.
 The president's campaign will likely ask for a recount in Pennsylvania, and Georgia officials say there will be a recount in their state.